Phantom: Training Robots Without Robots Using Only Human Videos: Limitations

 \subsection{In-distribution Scene}

-We start by evaluating how well our method can transfer a policy trained exclusively on data-edited human video demonstrations in a single scene to a robot in the same scene.
+We start by evaluating how well our method can transfer a policy trained exclusively on data-edited human video demonstrations collected in a single scene to a robot in the same scene.
 This evaluates how well our method bridges the physical and visual embodiment gap between human and robot without the added complexity of testing scene generalization.
-We fix a camera in a scene, collect human video demonstrations, train a policy on data-edited videos, and deploy our trained policy using the same camera.
 We evaluate our method on five tasks that highlight the diversity of skills our method can learn.
-For each task we collect between 250-350 demonstrations (see Appendix\ref{section:appendix-dataset}).
+For each task we collect between 250-350 human video demonstrations (see Appendix \ref{section:appendix-dataset}).